 - New Year’s Day – Closed

 Should you have an emergency, please contact the Pearland 288 Animal Emergency Clinic at 713.482.4592, located at 10100 Broadway Street, Suite 102, Pearland, TX 77584.
 If you are traveling in the Houston area, please visit the Emergency Clinic page of our website at CPVH.com/Emergency to find the closest emergency clinic to you.
-You can also download our Free Mobile App and have this list at your fingertips.
+You can also use our Free App and have this list at your fingertips.

 Pearland Hometown Christmas Parade

 Join us at the Pearland Hometown Christmas Parade on Saturday, December 3rd.
 This year’s parade theme is “12 Days of Christmas”.
 Make sure you look for us as we will be handing out our 2017 calendars at this event.